larswaechter/nim/Readme.md

 Choose your opponent
 Nim (1) or NimPerfect (2): 1

-Enter sticks per row (Default: 3-4-5) or create a random board (r): 1-2-3-4-5
+Enter sticks per row (e.g.: 2-2-4) or create a random board (r) Leave empty to use the default board (3-4-5): 1-2-3-4-5

+Creating board 1-2-3-4-5...

+Who should start?
+You (1) or the computer (2): 2

 Let's start!
+The computer begins.

  (1)	I
  (2)	I I